slugovoy/code-quiz/README.md

+## Code Quiz Application

+*Here is link to the deployed project*  https://slugovoy.github.io/code-quiz/

 This is a Code Quiz which tests  user's knowledge of basic JavaScript concepts.

 The quiz is a multiple-choice and has a timer which determines at the end  how well user answered the questions.